Estoque86/ccnSim-4.0-Docker/README.md

 This is the GitHub repository containing the (stripped down and already patched) Omnetpp-5.0 and ccnSim-0.4 tarballs as well as the Dockerfile needed to build the Docker image that is available at [https://hub.docker.com/r/nonsns/ccnsim-0.4/](DockerHub)

 This is not ment to be used by a final user, so rush to [https://hub.docker.com/r/nonsns/ccnsim-0.4/](DockerHub) instead!
-The rest of this file contains instructions useful for using, and not creating, DockerHub images.
+The rest of this file contains a minimum set of instructions useful to create and use  DockerHub images.

+---

+# Instructions to use a ccnSim-0.4 container

+## Push the image to the repository

+Ultimately, once the image is ready you can push it to DockerHub with:

+    docker login

+    docker tag ccnsim-0.4-docker nonsns/ccnsim-0.4

+    docker pull nonsns/ccnsim-0.4

 ---